GSA/piv-guides/pages/identifiers.md

 permalink: /identifiers/
 ---

 In applications including network domains, you will associate the PIV credential with your accounts.
 This is not a unique process to PIV credentials and usage, and is a general concept that occurs in many applications including your personal email accounts, your bank accounts, or your favorite social media app.
-Associating a credential with an account is called _account linking_.
+{% include alert-info.html content="Associating a credential with an account is called Account Linking." %}

 _Identifiers_ are the values in credentials that are used for account linking.
 We focus on the **PIV Authentication** certificate and identifiers in this section to help you understand the options, and design and implement for using PIV to authenticate to networks and applications.